504 Plan vs. IEP in Arizona: Which One Does Your Child Actually Need?

 An IEP (Individualized Education Program) is governed by IDEA — the Individuals with Disabilities Education Act.
 It provides specially designed instruction, meaning the school changes how it teaches your child, not just the conditions around the teaching.
 An IEP requires a formal eligibility evaluation, a specific disability category, and a finding that the disability adversely affects educational performance and requires specialized instruction.

 A 504 plan is governed by Section 504 of the Rehabilitation Act of 1973 — a civil rights law.
-It provides accommodations and modifications to give a student with a disability equal access to education.
-No specially designed instruction is required.
-The eligibility bar is lower: your child must have a physical or mental impairment that substantially limits a major life activity (learning, concentrating, reading, communicating).
-That's it.
+It can provide accommodations and related aids or services to give a student with a disability equal access to education.
+Specially designed instruction is not required.
+The eligibility standard is different from IEP eligibility: your child must have a physical or mental impairment that substantially limits a major life activity (learning, concentrating, reading, or communicating).

 In practical terms: